vuex-asr/vuex-asr/docs/learn-by-example/getters-example.md

 # hello world example with a getter

-In the [previous example (codesandbox)](./hello-world-example.html) you saw how we could bind a state variable directly to a component.
+In the [previous example](./hello-world-example.html) you saw how we could bind a state variable directly to a component.
 We could do the same thing with a getter.

 ## getters